jaykhan-dev/khan-docs/docs/work/uiux/appreci.md

 [Landing Page](https://appreci.netlify.app)

-## My Role
+## Overview
-My role was to create a new layout for the landing page to make it more appealing.
-I used Vue JS and Tailwind CSS to create a design prototype and hosted it on Netlify for fast loads with HTTPS security.
-With a strong background in graphic design, I was able to create the initial design in about 8 hours with scrolling animations and a responsive layout.

-Additionally, I recreated 2 pages on their official WordPress site with Elementor which is a powerful tool but requires a subscription to get all the features.
-I changed their product/catalogue page to make it a bit more modern with parallax images.
-I found graphics, gifs, icons, and optimized images for the web.
+- Worked closely with the marketing team to optimize the design
+- Created a new UI layout, UI patterns, and UX flows to make Call-to-action buttons more prominent
+- Explained design decisions to project manager and stakeholders
+- Conducted user research and usability testing to ensure the UX was smooth.
+Explored competitors websites.
+- Made sure design was responsive for all devices

+### Tech stack
+- Vue JS
+- Tailwind CSS
+- Github
+- Netlify
+- WordPress
+- Elementor

-## Project details
+## Company details

 [Official site](https://appreci.io)